jyotendra02/jyotendra02/README.md

 - 👋 Hi, I’m @jyotendra02
 - 👀 I’m interested in Web3 and Blockchain
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript And C++
 - 💞️ I’m looking to collaborate on Dapps
 - 📫 How to reach me ...